-Configure the routing software:
+3.1.2.2 Configure the routing software:

-- In the Windows system tray, right-click the WinRoute icon and select Administration.... - On the Settings tab, select "2nd network adapter". - From the Network adapter drop-down list choose any adapter and click the Settings button. - On the DHCP tab, in the Adapter drop-down list, select the Bluetooth Windows 9x Adapter. - Select Enable DHCP Server.

-- Fill in the client IP address range fields: - From-210 - To-240 - Click OK and then minimize (do not close) the WinRoute Administration configuration panel.
+- In the Windows system tray, right-click the WinRoute icon and select Administration.... - On the Settings tab, select "2nd network adapter". - From the Network adapter drop-down list choose any adapter other than the WIDCOMM adapter and click the Settings button. - On the DHCP tab, in the Adapter drop-down list, select the WIDCOMM Bluetooth Windows 9x Adapter. - Select Enable DHCP Server. - Fill in the client IP address range fields: - From-210 - To-240 - Click OK and then minimize (do not close) the WinRoute Administration configuration panel.